Our LinkedIn Contacts Network is the second pillar of Linkedin, after our personal profile.

 These are our 1st connections.
 The people we have most contact with through LinkedIn.

 And it is like having our address book on LinkedIn.
 But it’s so much more than that.

-However, it does take some planning and concerted activity to build up a strong network of contacts on LinkedIn.
+But a strong network doesn’t happen by accident.
+It take some planning and concerted activity to build up a strong network of contacts on LinkedIn.

 Who should I include in my LinkedIn Contacts Network?